dbrown92700/SmartLicensing/README.md

 - Set the following environmental variables.
   - A suggested way to do this is to use python venv and add the following to the beginning of venv/bin/activate
-  - CLINT_ID & CLIENT_SECRET are from the API Client.
+  - CLINT_ID & CLIENT_SECRET are from the Commerce API Client.
   - SMART_ACCOUNT and VIRTUAL_ACCOUNT numeric ID's can be found in the url by browsing to software.cisco.com -> Manage Smart Account -> Virtual Accounts.
   For example (https://software.cisco.com/software/csws/smartaccount/virtualAccounts/123456/editVA/456789)